cyrilrommens/PhD_2/README.md

 ## 4. Implementation

-Implemented in an **`.ipynb`** file

-- Demonstrates the use of computation and visualization functions
-- Includes annotated explanations for each function call and use
+Implemented in an **`.ipynb`** file, demonstrates the use of computation and visualization functions and includes annotated explanations for each function call and use
 """

-# Save the content to a file
-file_path = "/mnt/data/README.md"
-with open(file_path, "w") as file:
-    file.write(readme_content)

-file_path